Find an Internship

 - Fill out the application (ILA) COMPLETELY.
 Only fully completed applications will be processed.
 Make sure to obtain all required signatures.

-- Return the completed application (ILA) to the School of Criminology and Criminal Justice in SB‐209 no later than week 1 of the semester.
+- Please obtain the required signatures & submit a scanned copy of ILA and Release of Liability to Nicole Collier (email@example.com) Internship Coordinator, no later than week 1 of the semester.
 As this class involves high commitment, NO students will be enrolled in this class after week 1 of the semester.

 - After your internship site has been approved, the department will issue a permit so you can enroll in the course.

 Write a Paper/Report

 One factor in determining whether credit is earned is a paper completed by the student.
 The paper should present a description and analysis of the duties and responsibilities the student experienced during the internship.
 The paper should also evaluate the internship experience, noting both positive and negative aspects of the internship.

 Format of the Paper

 This written report should be 2,500 to 3,000 words long.
 Papers must be typed, double‐spaced, one‐inch margins, standard font size 11 or 12.